This digital activity pass will serve as your Yellowstone National Park fishing permit.

 Stay Safe and Legal: You are responsible for following all park regulations.
 Consult Yellowstone's park newspaper, Backcountry Trip Planner, or rangers at visitor centers and backcountry offices to learn more.

 Individual with a valid permit is authorized to fish the waters of Yellowstone National Park for the dates specified accordance with the current fishing regulations.
-The general fishing season begins the Saturday of Memorial Day weekend and extends through the first Sunday in November.
+The general fishing season begins the Saturday of Memorial Day weekend and extends through October 31.

 Permittee is required to present for purposes of inspection their permit, all tackle and/or fish in possession, and creels and/or other containers where fish or tackle may be stored while on or immediately adjacent to waters of the park.